Sheep-y/Attack-Improvement-Mod/README.md

 >
 > When true, display heat, stability, movement, and distance numbers in the selection panel (bottom left) and targeting panel (top center), and predicts post action numbers.
 > Prediction numbers are supplied by the game and is subject to all its quirks and bugs and mods, such as `FixHeatPreview`.
+>
+> When callout mode is enabled (default Left Alt key), pilot skills will be displayed instead.
 <br>

 > Setting: `ShowUnitTonnage`  (true/false, default false)